augzz/augzz/README.md

 # Hi 👋, I'm Auggie.
-- 🔭 I’m currently learning about cybersecurity ...
+- 🔭 I’m currently learning more about cybersecurity using TryHackMe.
-TryHackMe
 <!--
 ## Skills